 The applicable laws in Virginia also consider different drug classifications – as set out by the different controlled substances schedules – and the type and amount of drugs involved with every case.
 More information on the US Department of Justice website on controlled substances schedules.
 Under Virginia’s laws, cannabis (marijuana) has its own distinct, separate controlled substance category, although it is a Schedule I controlled substance.

 Virginia DUI And Criminal Defense Lawyer

 It’s strongly recommended that you seek legal advice from an experienced Virginia criminal attorney if you are faced with a misdemeanor or felony charge in the Virginia Commonwealth.
-Along with explaining the possible punishment that you are faced with, a Virginia criminal lawyer can also guide you through the investigation and criminal court proceedings.
+Along with explaining the possible punishment you face, a Virginia criminal lawyer can guide you through the investigation and criminal court proceedings.

-Your future can be seriously affected when you have a criminal record, from seriously damaging your personal and professional associations to impacting your security access/clearance to limiting your eligibility for some employment and academic opportunities or financial assistance programs or even place your reputation into doubt in a custody case.
-The best opportunity that you have to protect your rights and avoid a jail sentence is to hire an experienced Leesburg, Virginia criminal defense attorney who has a thorough and deep understanding of criminal and DUI offenses.
+Your future can be affected when you have a criminal record.
+A criminal record may damage your personal and professional associations to impact your security clearance, limit your employment eligibility, academic opportunities, or financial assistance programs, or place your reputation into doubt in a custody case.
+The best chance that you have to protect your rights and avoid a jail sentence is to hire an experienced Leesburg, Virginia, criminal defense attorney who has a thorough and deep understanding of criminal and DUI offenses.
 Give us a call today to learn more about how we will approach your case.